aegiswp/theme/README.md

 ## Demos

-Unfortunately, at the moment, we do not have any demos setup yet.
+Unfortunately, at the moment, we do not have any demos yet.
 Even so, we will be toiling on quite a few uniquely crafted demos without following what typically is offered within the ecosystem.

 ## Roadmap

-Fortunately, Aeon has a [public roadmap](https://trello.com/b/x75Zqk7W/roadmap) that can be accessed to observe both its development and progress.
+Fortunately, Aeon has a [public roadmap](https://trello.com/b/x75Zqk7W/aeon-theme-roadmap) that can be accessed to observe both its development and progress.

 ## Credits